apeskinian/apeskinian/README.md

 ## I'm currently...
 1. Seeking my first role as a developer
-2. Honing my skills
+2. Re-developing my portfolio site
+3. Working on an interactive lighting system
-3. Learning Japanese
+4. Learning Japanese

 ## I like...
 1. Watches